 The insights provided by this heat map will help you to identify the keywords and the kind of content that your target audiences are searching for.
 Also, with the help of eye-tracking heat maps, you can find the areas where the focus of your users is on and then, develop this portion accordingly.

 There are dead weights present on your website or web page.
 Usually, the areas that receive least or no attention are termed as dead weights.
 This usually falls under the category, where the elements fail to please the users and this brings about a negative impact on the conversion rates and the one reason why this should be eliminated from the website.
-You can analyze the reports generated by your heat maps to track down the waste elements and either replace these or remove these since you have the best interests of your site at heart.
+You can analyse the reports generated by your website heat maps to track down the waste elements and either replace these or remove these since you have the best interests of your site at heart.

 Acodez is a leading UX design agency in India.
 We provide all kinds of web design and mobile application development solutions that are based on the latest technologies in the software industry.
 We also have an in-house digital marketing team based in India offering all kinds of digital marketing solutions to take your businesses to the next level.